-Our board of directors adopted and our stockholders approved, in June 2020 and July 2020, respectively, a 2020 Employee Stock Purchase Plan, or the ESPP, to provide an additional means to attract, motivate, retain and reward employees and other eligible persons by allowing them to purchase additional shares of our common stock.
-The below is a summary of the terms of the plan.
+We expect our board of directors to adopt a 2020 Employee Stock Purchase Plan, or the ESPP, prior to the consummation of this offering to provide an additional means to attract, motivate, retain and reward employees and other eligible persons by allowing them to purchase additional shares of our common stock.
+We also intend to obtain approval of this plan from our stockholders prior to the consummation of this offering.
+The below summary of the ESPP is what we currently expect the terms of the plan will be.
 The ESPP will become effective immediately upon the signing of the underwriting agreement for this offering.